python/cpython/Doc/howto/descriptor.rst

 ..
 Contents::

-Preview
-^^^^^^^

 Descriptors let objects customize attribute lookup, storage, and deletion.

+This HowTo guide has three major sections:

+1) The "primer" gives a basic overview, moving gently from simple examples, adding one feature at a time.
+It is a great place to start.

-This howto guide has three major sections.
-It starts with a "primer" that gives a basic overview.
-The second section explains a complete, practical descriptor example.
-The third section provides a more technical tutorial that goes into the detailed mechanics of how descriptors work.
+2) The second section shows a complete, practical descriptor example.
+If you already know the basics, start there.

+3) The third section provides a more technical tutorial that goes into the detailed mechanics of how descriptors work.
+Most people don't need this level of detal.

 Primer
 ^^^^^^

 In this primer, we start with most basic possible example and then we'll add new capabilities one by one.

 Simple example: A descriptor that returns a constant
 ----------------------------------------------------